QuickBooks Blog

 If you don't find the perfect grant match right away, don't fret.
 Here are some alternative funding avenues to explore and expand your financial options:

-• Small-business loans: From bank loans and SBA options to lines of credit, term loans, and equipment financing, explore your lending options and learn how to choose the perfect fit for your business needs.
+From bank loans and SBA options to lines of credit, term loans, and equipment financing, explore your lending options and learn how to choose the perfect fit for your business needs.
+Navigating the diverse landscape of debt financing allows you to secure the capital necessary for expansion, inventory, or operational pivots.

-• Small-business credit cards: Take your pick from a wide range of credit cards designed to fund your everyday business purchases, all while earning valuable rewards for your spending.
+Take your pick from a wide range of credit cards designed to fund your everyday business purchases, all while earning valuable rewards for your spending.
+These cards serve as a vital tool for managing short-term expenses and improving your company's credit profile for future larger-scale financing.

-• Crowdfunding for business: Launch a crowdfunding campaign to raise capital for your business by promoting your product or service directly to potential customers who can support your entrepreneurial journey.
+Launch a crowdfunding campaign to raise capital for your business by promoting your product or service directly to potential customers who can support your entrepreneurial journey.
+This method allows you to validate your market demand while bypassing traditional lenders and retaining full equity in your company.

 Four small business funding options.